Skip to main content Skip to office menu Skip to footer

 Records.

-An application assistant shall forward the completed application materials required by this chapter to the secretary of state.
+If an application assistant has assisted an applicant with application materials, the application assistant shall forward the completed application materials required by this chapter to the secretary of state by first class mail or give the application materials to the applicant to submit to the secretary of state by first class mail.
 If the applicant so directs, an application assistant may mail any optional notices that are generated as a part of the application process to the appropriate party.
-Any remaining application materials must be given to the applicant or securely disposed of by the application assistant.
+Any remaining application materials must be given to the applicant or securely disposed of by the application assistant immediately.

 Statutory Authority: